 Even wearing helmets with face cages and protective vests, children do sustain injuries, Ms. Lawson said, usually of the schoolyard variety: scrapes, bruises and the occasional bloody nose.
 Parents must sign a waiver acknowledging the danger.
 The sheep sometimes sprain limbs, Ms. Lawson said.

-“Growing up on the East Coast, you don’t see kids in any kind of danger, ever, and these parents are purposefully putting their kids on these crazy little sheep,” said Stacey Berry, 25, a Massachusetts native who is spending the summer in Jackson, Wyo., and who saw her first mutton-busting event this summer.
+In an age of rubber-covered playgrounds, a sport in which a child can have 150 pounds of sheep roll over him defies expectations.
+That it is gaining in popularity defies comprehension, at least to some people.“Growing up on the East Coast, you don’t see kids in any kind of danger, ever, and these parents are purposefully putting their kids on these crazy little sheep,” said Stacey Berry, 25, a Massachusetts native who is spending the summer in Jackson, Wyo., and who saw her first mutton-busting event this summer.

 “It looks cute; it’s a fun idea,” she said.
 “But I think it definitely borders on child abuse.”